Updated: April 2017

 - Great Deals on top tours – They always have a good selection of Latest Deals on several of their top tours.

-- Slightly more expensive – Compared to Gap, most Intrepid tours are heavier on your pocket.
+- Slightly more expensive – Compared to Gap, most Intrepid tours are slightly heavier on your pocket.
 Still, you need to evaluate and compare similar trips between both companies to see what is included and what not.
 This will help you establish which one gives you the best value for your money.

 - Trip variety is smaller than Gap’s – Although Intrepid counts with over 1000 itineraries, G Adventures has over 1200 itineraries.